-Like what, you ask?
-Don’t worry!
 We've compiled a handy list of helpful suggestions of things you could, should and will likely want to do over your holiday break.

-So, make the most of every moment – you’ll be happy you did once you’re back into the swing of second semester!
+The bottom line: Make the most of every moment – you’ll be happy you did once you’re back into the swing of second semester!

 Here are some great resources to help get you started in your scholarship search: